All You Need is pi: Quantum Computing with Hermitian Gates: Introduction

-An additional positive implication stems from the inherent characteristic of Hermitian gates being their own inverse.
+{Secondly, a} positive implication stems from the inherent characteristic of Hermitian gates being their own inverse.
 This allows them to be used as a symbolic tool to simplify circuit optimization and compilation processes in many cases.
-As we will show, the Hermitian gates provide an extremely useful framework, especially for the task of decomposing controlled gates.
+As we will show, the Hermitian gates provide a useful framework, especially for the task of decomposing controlled gates.
 For example, it allows us to change the axis of rotation of any Multi-Controlled unitary to any other axis.
 This allows one to change the CNOT to any controlled $\pi$ rotation.
 We utilize this framework to provide a decomposition of any controlled $U(4)$ gate using a small number of CNOT gates.
-The Hermitian gates can then be replaced with gates from any choice of universal set in an efficient manner.
+The Hermitian gates can then be replaced with gates from any choice of universal set in an efficient manner. {In addition, we use the same framework to find efficient decompositions of various types of multi-controlled single-target gates with a small number of controls.
+While some of our circuits require a CNOT count which matches the state-of-the-art, others provide generalized versions of these gates, with no increase of CNOT count.
+In the case of a Toffoli gate with four controls under the restrictions of LNN/chain connectivity, our methods resulted in a reduction of CNOT gates compared to the state-of-the-art \cite{nemkov_efficient_2023}.}